thaibeouu/dotfiles/docs/index.md

 sitemap: true
 ---

+Vũ Hoàng Thái (武黃泰).

 I care about lots of stuff, and write software for a living.

-Favourite authors: Camus and Chomsky, among others.
+Favourite authors: Camus, Mishima and Chomsky, among others.

 ## Latest posts